OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 When security incidents happen, the steps taken are documented, however this information can be protected from unauthorized access in case of need.

-### Maturity Questions
+### Indicators
-#### Q 1
-Is it clear who's responsible for the incident response process?

-**Answer Options**
-SAMMQA-A:

-- No
-- Yes, it's less than a year old
-- Yes, it's a number of years old
-- Yes, it's a pretty mature program

-#### Q 2
+Typically, on this maturity level:

+- the person responsible for the process is documented and generally known
-Are all security incidents documented?
+- all security incidents are documented in a consistent way

-**Answer Options**
-SAMMQA-C:

-- No
-- Yes, a small percentage are/do
-- Yes, at least half of them are/do
-- Yes, the majority of them are/do

 ### Notes

-- Define 'incident'
+- Define 'incident' -> **Defined in Practise Long Description**

 ## Maturity 2

+### Benefit

+TBD

 ### Activity
 Security incident response process is formally established and documented.
 The documentation should include information like: